Dinesht04/Quiz-App-Frontend/README.md

 ---

+## UI WAS MADE BY V0.
+Auth and states were configured by us.

 ## About The Project

 Quiz-Verse is an open-source real-time quiz application that supports rooms with up to 100 players.
 The main motive behind creating this app is to provide a ready-to-use solution for: